barankyle/lifescope-embed/README.md

 Once you've created a DockerHub account, you'll need to make a public repository, most easily named ```lifescope-embed```.
 If you use different names, you'll have to change the image names in the various .yaml files in the /kube/* directories.

-## Containerize the API with Docker
+## Containerize the Embed server with Docker (optional)

+*LifeScope has a Docker Hub account with repositories for images of each of the applications that make up the service.
+The Kubernetes scripts are coded to pull specific versions from the official repos.
+If you want to pull from a repo you control, do the following:*

 After installing Docker on your machine, from the top level of this application run ```docker build -t <DockerHub username>/lifescope-embed:vX.Y.Z .```.
 X,Y, and Z should be the current version of the embed-server, though it's not required that you tag the image with a version.